EazLink guide

 Offline fiscal hardware for retail branches

-What branch teams, dealers, and regional operators should know when weak connectivity can interrupt fiscal receipts at the counter.
+What retailers, dealers, and branch teams should plan when weak connectivity can interrupt fiscal receipts at the counter.

 Short answer